12.49 Rounded To The Nearest Integer

 • If the digit is less than 5, keep the units digit unchanged.

 In this case, since 4 is less than 5, the units digit (12) remains the same.
-Now, thus, 12.
+And thus, 12.
 49 rounded to the nearest integer is 12.
-This rule applies universally, whether rounding to tens, hundreds, or any other place value, but the focus here is strictly on the decimal-to-integer transition And it works..
+This rule applies universally, whether rounding to tens, hundreds, or any other place value, but the focus here is strictly on the decimal-to-integer transition That's the part that actually makes a difference..

 Step-by-Step Process for Rounding 12.49